anatoly314/async-habr-translate/README.md

 One might think that this is the main drawback of callback functions, but the problems with them are just beginning.

 ### Don't Release Zalgo

-The thing is, you can't initially determine how exactly a callback function will be called—synchronously or asynchronously, and the logic of our code can strongly depend on this.
-To be sure, you will have to read the implementation of the function.
-This requires additional actions and complicates debugging.
+The challenge with callback functions is that it's not always evident whether they will be executed synchronously or asynchronously.
+This ambiguity can impact the logic of the code and may require developers to examine the function's implementation to be certain of its behavior.
+Consequently, this adds complexity to the debugging process.

 ```javascript
 syncOrAsync(() => {